-At this time, research involving animals remains an essential tool to increase our understanding of how human and animal bodies work, how diseases affect them, and how diseases can be prevented or treated.
+At this time, research involving animals remains an essential tool to increase our understanding of how human and animal bodies work, and how diseases can be prevented or treated.

 On this page

-We strongly support developing a more open dialogue between the research community and the public on:
+We want to encourage a more open dialogue between researchers and the public on:

-- how and why animals are involved in research, and the limitations of this
+- how and why animals are used in research

-- how the research is regulated in the UK
+- how animal research is governed in the UK and the European Union

-- how the 3Rs are implemented and furthered, and care and welfare is ensured.
+- how the 3Rs are put in place, and care and welfare is ensured.

 What we're doing

-- We're actively engaged in the review of Section 24 of the Animals (Scientific Procedures) Act 1986 to move towards greater transparency regarding the use of animals in research.
+We were actively engaged in the review of Section 24 of the Animals (Scientific Procedures) Act 1986 to move towards greater transparency on the use of animals in research.
 Read our consultation response [PDF 427KB].

 The 3Rs stand for:

-- Replacement – promoting the use of other methods
+- Replacement – using methods which avoid or replace the use of animals

-- Reduction – reducing the number of animals used
+- Reduction – minimising the number of animals used per experiment

-The 3Rs are critically important.
-Our funding is contingent on researchers meeting the 3R standards and we’ve embedded them throughout our grant processes.
+Our funding is dependent on researchers meeting the 3Rs and we’ve embedded them throughout our grant processes.

-- Our case studies [PDF 193KB] show a range of novel and innovative projects that are helping to reduce, replace and refine the use of animals in research.
+Our case studies [PDF 193KB] show a range of innovative projects that are helping to replace, reduce and refine the use of animals in research.

-- See our FAQs on European Directive 2010/63/EU [PDF 107KB] – they explain how and why animals are used in research and the legislation which governs this activity.
+- FAQs on European Directive 2010/63/EU [PDF 107KB] – how and why animals are used in research and the legislation which governs this activity